ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

-Release 0.8.35 fixes a bug in the WASM implementation of bezier curves, thanks to an excellent contribution from <https://github.com/marcosc90>.
+Release 0.8.35 increments the `pdfium_latest` feature to `pdfium_7350` to match new Pdfium release 7350 at <https://github.com/bblanchon/pdfium-binaries>, fixes a bug in the WASM implementation of bezier curves thanks to an excellent contribution from <https://github.com/marcosc90>, adds coordinate system ordering protection to the `PdfRect` struct initializers thanks to an excellent suggestion from <https://github.com/zecuria>, and fixes a bug in example `examples/image_extract.rs`.

 Release 0.8.34 substantially expands the support for annotation and form field flags thanks to an excellent contribution from <https://github.com/zecuria>, adds new `PdfPageTextChar::is_generated()` and `PdfPageTextChar::is_hyphen()` functions thanks to an excellent contribution from <https://github.com/bikallem>, and resolves a build error on macOS systems related to the optional `bindgen` dependency thanks to an excellent contribution from <https://github.com/songhuaixu>.